Liam-Twomey/zettlr-biochem/README.md

 - `snippets`
   - `ce.tpl.md` - allows use of `:ce:` to create a LaTeX chemequation block to properly format chemical formulas and equations.
   - `titleblock.tpl.md` - inserts a titleblock which can be tabbed through.
-- `update-config-bkp.sh` - A bash script to back up zettlr config files (tested on linux).
+- `backup-config.sh` - A bash script to back up zettlr config files (tested on linux).
 Run script with no commands for usage.

 ## Usage
 To use individual files: